 "Because nobody cares for My favors," Jesus replied.
 "I don't know anyone to give them to!"

 -- Spiritual Bouquet, December 1, 1859

-Modern martyrs remind us that the cost of following Christ is never cheap.
-It is the martyr of people who live in what were once "Christian" countries remind us that everyday is a call to discipleship, whether times are good or bad.
+Modern martyrs remind us that the cost of following Christ is never cheap, even today.
+In addition, it is the martyrdom of people who live in what were once "Christian" countries that remind us that everyday is a call to discipleship, whether times are good or bad.

 To me, the interesting thing is that David reflects in his own life the turmoil that led to his death.
 He started out down the path to priesthood but doubted and left living an hedonistic lifestyle, even to drunken violence against his girlfriend.
 As happen to many who intensely follow God down the vocation path, he just as intensely rebelled, only to come back again.

 He came back and was ordain in a particularly difficult time for the Church in Mexico but he held to his vocation risking arrest and death for just following God in his vocation.
 Eventually he was killed for it and the suspicion it caused for those who too had abandoned the way of Love.

 It is so often that we fight God, like Jacob wrestling with the angel, only to be given the courage to act like a chosen one of God.